 When visiting from out of town, I remember putting up yard signs for one of his House campaigns in 1984 or 1986.
 Next came the “Singing Revolution,” when Dick was a great partner in the U.S. Congress for the many local Lithuanian-Americans lobbying for Lithuanian independence from the Soviet Union.

-In the spring of 1990, after small and embattled Lithuania declared the re-establishment of its sovereignty, then-U.S. Rep. Durbin stood on the steps of the Cathedral with several hundred fellow Springfield Lithuanian-Americans to rally U.S. support.
-I remember seeing a note from Dick to my family on embossed House stationery admiring “the fire in your father’s eyes” during the demonstration.
-(Our 70-ish father was a World War II “displaced person” who had arrived from Lithuania in 1949.)
+In April 1990, one month after small and embattled Lithuania declared the re-establishment of its sovereignty, then-U.S. Rep. Durbin stood on the steps of the Cathedral with several hundred fellow Springfield Lithuanian-Americans to rally for U.S. support.
+I remember seeing a hand-written note from Dick to my family on embossed House stationery admiring “the fire in your father’s eyes” during the demonstration.
+(Our 70-ish father was a World War II Lithuanian“displaced person” who had arrived in the U.S. in 1949.)

-Rep. Durbin also was a leader of the Congressional Baltic Caucus and wrote/sponsored several important resolutions in support of Lithuania before and after independence came in 1991.
+Also in spring 1990, Rep. Durbin authored House Concurrent Resolution 289, a non-binding resolution urging U.S. support for Lithuanian independence.
+As a leader of the Congressional Baltic Caucus, he also wrote/sponsored several other important resolutions in support of Lithuania before and after independence finally came in 1991.
 As a U.S. Senator since 1996, Dick has continued to assist Lithuania over the years, most significantly with its entry into NATO.

 In 2012 he made a personal donation to the new “Lithuanians in Springfield” historical marker in Enos Park.